proplot-dev/proplot/docs/usage.rst

   :ref:`inspect individual colormaps <ug_perceptual>`.
 * The `~proplot.constructor.Norm` constructor function generates colormap normalizers from shorthand names.
-The new `~proplot.colors.LinearSegmentedNorm` normalizer scales colors evenly w.r.t. index for arbitrarily spaced monotonic levels, and the new `~proplot.colors.DiscreteNorm` meta-normalizer is used to :ref:`break up colormap colors into discrete levels <ug_discrete>`.
+The new `~proplot.colors.SegmentedNorm` normalizer scales colors evenly w.r.t. index for arbitrarily spaced monotonic levels, and the new `~proplot.colors.DiscreteNorm` meta-normalizer is used to :ref:`break up colormap colors into discrete levels <ug_discrete>`.